Working Papers

 This paper examines the impact of paternity leave uptake on the gender gap in labor market outcomes.
 Utilizing administrative data from Canadian tax records, we analyze Quebec’s 2006 parental leave reform, which introduced five weeks of paid leave exclusively to fathers and significantly increased fathers’ uptake of parental leave.
 Using mothers and fathers of children born around the reform, we estimate how the policy impacted labor market outcomes up to 10 years following birth.
 The reform significantly reduced fathers’ earnings immediately after birth.
 However, in the medium to long-run, we find that the reform did not impact earnings, employment, or the probability of being employed in a high-wage industry for either parent.
 We for instance find a 95%-CI for the effect on average female earnings 3-10 years following birth ranging from -2.2 to +1.7%.
 Estimates of effects on other outcomes and for males are similarly precise zeros.
 There is likewise no evidence that the reform differentially affected care-taking and family responsibilities in the treated population.

-Delivering Student Grants Through College Savings Accounts (with William Arbour and Fernando Saltiel)
+Small Seeds, Big Returns: Delivering Student Grants Through College Savings Accounts (with William Arbour and Fernando Saltiel)

 Show abstract